ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 You might notice that the time to load ITensors.jl (with `using ITensors`) and the time to run your first few ITensors commands is slow.
 This is due to Julia's just-in-time (JIT) compilation.
+Julia is compiling special versions of each function that is being called based on the inputs that it gets at runtime.
+This allows it to have fast code, often nearly as fast as fully compiled languages like C++ (as long as you give Julia the correct information to compile perfomant code).

+However, the long startup time can still be annoying.
+In this section, we will discuss some strategies that can be used to minimize this annoyance, for example:
- - Precompilation
+ - Precompilation.
- - Staying in the same Julia session with Revise
+ - Staying in the same Julia session with Revise.
- - Using PackageCompile
+ - Using PackageCompile to compile ITensors.jl ahead of time.

 ## Multithreading Support

 There are two possible sources of parallelization available in ITensors.jl, both external to the package right now.
 These are:
  - BLAS/LAPACK multithreading (through whatever flavor you are using, i.e. OpenBLAS or MKL).
  - The Strided.jl package, which implements a multithreaded array permutation.

 The BLAS/LAPACK multithreading can be controlled in the usual way with environment variables, or within Julia.
 So for example, to control from Julia, you would do:
 ```julia
 julia> using LinearAlgebra